-- The Old Town is one of the best-preserved medieval places in Europe.
-Stunning architecture and a dizzying number of tourist attractions can be found along each step of the way.
+- The Old Town is one of the best-preserved medieval districts in Europe.
+Stunning architecture and a dizzying number of historic attractions can be found along each step of the way.

 - You won’t fit everything into one weekend so if you’re visiting for a short time stick to the highlights of the Royal Mile – Holyrood Palace, St. Giles Cathedral, and Edinburgh Castle.
 If you have time include Camera Obscura and the Scotch Whisky Experience.

-- The Royal Mile is busy at all times of the year but midweek up to 11am is usually reasonably crowd-free.
+- The Royal Mile is busy at all times of the year but midweek up to 11am it’s usually reasonably crowd-free.
 During The Fringe in August it gets horrendously crowded though.
-If you like to keep to yourself leave a visit to the Royal Mile for another time of the year.
+If you like to keep to yourself leave a visit to The Royal Mile for another time of the year.